howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

-Take a look at the `prisma` directory in your project's file system now.
-You'll see that there is now a `/migrations` directory that was created for you when running `npx prisma migrate save --experimental`.
+Take a look at the `prisma` directory in your project's file system.
+You'll see that there is now a `/migrations` directory that Prisma Migrate created for you when running the above command.

-For now, the important thing to understand is that we have told Prisma with our data model, "I want create a `Link` table to store Link data, and here's what that data will look like.
+For now, the important thing to understand is that we have told Prisma with our data model, "I want to create a `Link` table to store Link data, and here's what that data will look like.
 Prisma then generates the necessary migration and packages it into a dedicated directory with its own `README.md` file containing detailed information about the specific migration.
 This is then put inside that `prisma/migrations` directory, which becomes a historical reference of how your database evolves over time with each individual migration you make!

 Check out the [Prisma Migrate docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) for a deeper dive on this.